opentofu-quickstart

 - Select Create new Workspace, then select Start from scratch and complete the following fields in the new workspace wizard:

-- Name - Type a unique name to identify the Workspace.
+- Name - Enter a unique name to identify the workspace.

-- Description (optional): Type an optional description to help identify the Workspace.
+- Description (optional): Enter an optional description to help identify the workspace.

 - Select your Git provider, either Harness Code Repository or Third-party Git provider for other providers like GitHub or GitLab.